Bone-1972

 Grade: B+

-The truth is it does all of the above and offers a bizarre and jagged cinematic experience that will leave the viewer perplexed, scratching his or her head, and ruminating about the experience long after the credits roll.
+The truth is, it does all of the above and offers a bizarre, jagged cinematic experience that will leave the viewer perplexed, scratching their head, and ruminating about it long after the credits roll.

 One lazy sunny day, in Los Angeles’s illustrious Beverly Hills, local salesman Bill (Andrew Duggan) and his wife Bernadette (Joyce Van Patten) bicker beside their luscious pool.

-Frightened, they first assume he is with the exterminator company but when he terrorizes them with the now-dead rat they offer him money to leave.
-While they search for banking materials, Bone realizes that Bernadette and Bill are not as wealthy as appearances would dictate.
+Frightened, they first assume he is with the exterminator company, but when he terrorizes them with the now-dead rat, they offer him money to leave.
+While they search for banking materials, Bone realizes that Bernadette and Bill are not as wealthy as their appearances suggest.

-There are moments in the film that left me feeling like I was watching something bizarre or of little sense.
+There are moments in the film that left me feeling like I was watching something bizarre or nonsensical.
 I’m still not sure what the opening scene of Bill filming a television commercial featuring cars involved in wrecks with dead bodies inside meant.

-The conclusion also is unclear.
+The conclusion is also unclear.
 When one character appears to murder another, a third character vanishes.
-Naming the characters would ruin the story but suffice it to say one may wonder if the entire film was a dream.
+Naming the characters would ruin the story, but suffice it to say that one may wonder whether the entire film was a dream.

 The realization that Bill and Bernadette make individually is that they don’t care for one another and would happily leave the other to die.
-We know little about their life from before but assume, while rich, they live a life of boredom, each yearning for some spice.
+We know little about their life before, but assume, while rich, they live a life of boredom, each yearning for some spice.

 Yaphet Kotto is wonderfully cast.
-Soon to be well-known as a James Bond villain in Live and Let Die (1973), his character in Bone starts as menacing and slowly becomes sympathetic almost rootable.
+Soon to be well-known as a James Bond villain in Live and Let Die (1973), his character in Bone starts as menacing and slowly becomes sympathetic, almost relatable.

 When he reveals to Bernadette that he cannot maintain an erection unless he is raping someone, the thought is sickening, but he also appears vulnerable and feeble.